• Skip to primary navigation

 Print Pin

 A recipe for Champiñones al Ajillo (Spanish Mushrooms with Garlic)!
-Whole button mushrooms are sautéed in olive oil and garlic for a quick and easy tapas option.
+Whole button mushrooms are sautéed in olive oil and garlic for a quick and easy appetizer.

 Course Appetizer